GiuseppeGq20/ipersonica/README.md

 - How to conditionally update a class attribute upon changing another attribute?
 - test for Gas Struct
 - implement isentropic and shock flow
+- beta cone calculation of the script
+- package index